shayanderson/drone/README.md

 - Download [ZIP file](https://github.com/shayanderson/xap/archive/master.zip)

 To install Xap put the bootstrap file in `_app/com/xap.bootstrap.php`, put the `lib/Xap` directory in the `_app/lib` directory, and include the `_app/com/xap.bootstrap.php` in the `index.php` file.

+More Drone documentation can be found in the [docs directory](https://github.com/shayanderson/drone/tree/master/docs)